 An unusually decorated house.

-A statue of Brother Leopold of Alpandeire (1866-1956), who was born in the village and is currently undergoing the process of beatification in recognition of the good works he performed during his life.
+Brother Leopold of Alpandeire (1866-1956), who was born in the village and is currently undergoing the process of beatification in recognition of the good works he performed during his life.

 I liked Alpandeire.
 Unspoilt with lots of narrow, well kept little streets and with many of the houses retaining what looked like old and original features.